Abhinav7272/LiveConnect/README.md

 - **Login** (POST /api/auth/login): Authenticates users and provides a JWT token.
 - **Upload Video** (POST /api/videos/upload): Authenticated users can upload videos.
 - **Get All Videos** (GET /api/videos/all): Returns a list of all uploaded videos.
+- **There are all other end points also but these are the most IMP.**

 ## Contact
 Please connect me on gaurabhinav54@gmail.com